benjaminzwicker/automation-exercise/README.md

 ## Assumptions
 Assumptions made in order to proceed with this project include:
 1. The way the website is currently running is as expected and can be referenced in absence of a spec document
-2.

 ## Fixtures
 Fixtures were used to create test environments.
 This design pattern is useful to create reusable setup for every page or fixture that is needed for the tests.
+The fixtures automatically navigate to the page as before step.
+If there is a need to not have this behavior (such as if you want to test that one page navigates to the next in the test file) then the best option would be to create two fixtures for each page.
+(Example: Create `homePagePostNavigation` and `homePage` as separate fixtures)

 ## Test Organization
 Since the requirements were only to wrote 10 tests, only functional tests for the Grade One Mathematics page were written.
 It is important when writing tests to run with `--headed` tag in order to verify that the expected elements are being clicked and verified.